galderz/fibula/README.md

 and vm invoker shows the native binary rather than the `java` process.
 To amend these fields Fibula wraps the `OutputFormat` and overrides `startBenchmark` method to apply the changes before they are shown to the user.
 Also, since these fields are private and final, it uses reflection to modify them.

-### `fibula-benchmarks`

-`fibula-benchmarks` module enables end-user experience akin to JMH, whereby users expect a single `benchmarks.jar` to execute.
-It achieves that by depending solely on the `fibula-bootstrap` module, which is the module where benchmark coordination begins, and then making the module an `uber-jar`.
-This effectively transforms the `fibula-bootstrap` module, and all of its dependencies, into a `benchmarks.jar` uber-jar.

-> **IMPORTANT**:
-> Since the `benchmarks.jar` does not contain user classes,
-> `ClassNotFoundExceptions` can appear if any benchmark throws a custom exception defined by the user.
-> This can easily be worked around as explained in the "Custom exceptions" section.

 ### `fibula-runner`